 "There's a lot of open gameplay in those previous games, but they're always in these linear levels,” 343 studio head Chris Lee told Gamesradar.
 “This time players will have the freedom to explore the ring.
 But we are telling a story with a beginning, middle, and end that we want to carry the player through as you go."

-In addition to multiplayer, Halo Infinite’s campaign has 2-player split-screen
+In addition to multiplayer, Halo Infinite’s campaign has 4-player split-screen

 Halo 5 received a lot of flack for ditching split-screen multiplayer – a series staple – in favour of a more online-centric approach.
 Teams of four could play through the single-player campaign as a squad, sure, but you were at a loss if you wanted to do so with a friend in the same room.
 You know, just like the good ‘ol days.
 343 Industries recognised the demand, however, revealing that split-screen co-op will be back for Halo Infinite.

-Creative director, Paul Crocker, told Eurogamer as part of an online preview that the game is intended to be “a love letter to Halo” and that part of this was that split-screen for 2 players and online co-op for up to 4 players would be part of it.
+Creative director, Paul Crocker, told Eurogamer as part of an online preview that the game is intended to be “a love letter to Halo” and that part of this was that split-screen co-op for up to 4 players would be part of it.